- A “wrongful death” lawsuit, to compensate the survivors for their losses, and/or

 - Wages the decedent lost between the wrongful act and the date of death.4

-No. Neither a wrongful death claim nor a survival cause of action allows recovery for grief or pain and suffering.5
+Yes.
+A wrongful death claim and a survival cause of action both allow recovery for pain and suffering and disfigurement.5

 Yes.
 Punitive damages can be recovered in a survival cause of action.